Complete Guide to Rats and Mice: Behavior and Control

 Views: 10.
 Date latest changes: .

-Rats require a balanced diet that supplies protein, fat, carbohydrates, vitamins, and minerals in proportions that support growth, reproduction, and immune function.
-Protein sources such as lab‑grown pellets, cooked eggs, and lean meat should constitute 15–20 % of total calories.
+Pet rats require a balanced intake of protein, fat, carbohydrates, vitamins, and minerals to maintain growth, reproduction, and immune function.
+Protein sources such as high‑quality rodent pellets, cooked chicken, or boiled egg provide essential amino acids for tissue repair and hormone synthesis.

 Date latest changes on the site